 Add cut chicken pieces to spiced yogurt marinade and fold with spatula to make sure that each piece of chicken is luxuriating in its spicy yogurt jacuzzi.
 Cover with plastic wrap and marinate overnight in the fridge (an hour will do in a pinch but YOU REALLY WANT TO DO OVERNIGHT!)

 Turn on the grill and light your High Heat Briq.
-Allow to preheat to a minimum temperature of 750°F.
+Allow to preheat to a minimum temperature of 750°F. Grease your grill grates with a high-heat cooking oil to avoid sticking.

 Meanwhile, grease your skewers and push the pieces of chicken onto the skewers.
 I usually do 6-8 pieces per skewer, not packing them too closely together.
 You can leave a good amount of the yogurt marinade on the chicken, as this will keep the meat nice and juicy on the inside, and get you that beautiful char on the outside!
 1lb of meat gives me approx. 6 skewers, so scale the recipe up or down depending on how many folks you’re trying to feed!